SaraIsachari/K2View-Academy/articles/15_web_services/17_Graphit/08_invoke_javacode_from_graphit.md

 Note: You can refer to parameters directly using their name defined in the Parameters Window.

 ### Example
-In the following example, a Graphit Web Service retrieves the sum of all payments made by a customer from received invoices.
+In the following example, a Graphit Web Service retrieves the sum of all payments made by a customer from the Received Invoices table.
 A decision can be made whethere to convert this amount into GBP or EUR currency depending on the value of the convGBP parameter.

 -  True, displays the amount in GBP.